 8) Educate Your Employees

 Educate all employees about your organization’s cybersecurity tips and cybersecurity policies.
-Conduct regular training sessions to inform them about any new protocols and changes in the industry.
-Use real-life examples of cybersecurity breaches to illustrate the importance of cybersecurity for business.
+Conduct regular training sessions to inform them about new protocols and industry changes.
+Use real-life examples of cybersecurity breaches to illustrate the importance of cybersecurity best practices for business.
 Encourage employees to provide feedback on your current security system.

 9) Implement Multi-Factor Authentication